intelia-agility/mlspecialisation/usecase2/README.md

 There are different types of analysis during EDA:
 - univariate analysis, which profiles each individual feature.
 The goal is to understand the data type, missing values, and data distribution.
 - multivariate analysis, which looks into the interaction between two or even more data features.
 The goal is to identify how the data features are related to each other, especially their affiliation with the target.
+The insights developed in the multivariate analysis will be important in feature engineering, or providing the training data in such a way that the desirable patterns will be clearer to identify.

+Generally speaking, the univariate data analysis is very repetitive while multi-variate EDA can be more creative.
 In our EDA, we use the library 'ydata-profile' to generate univariate profiling reports and bivariate profiling reports.
 We use plotting to analyse three-way and four-way feature interactions to identify whether any specific combination of features has an impactful correlation to the target.
 We also checked the data volume distribution imbalance and tried to find out whether the data imbalance has any connection to the target values.

 The basic information in the dataset is as follows: